amedeedaboville/tsplib-rs/README.md

 A nice little future goal would be able to implement some of the distance functions and be able to transform between different input problem representations, eg:
-* the problem is stated as adjacency list but your program takes an adjacency matrix).
+* the problem is stated as adjacency list but your program takes an adjacency matrix.
 * the problem is stated as a complete, euclidean 2d problem but you want to give your program the pre-calculated adjacency list with the right distances

 Another future wishlist item would be to be able to compile the entire TSPLIB library into the crate as a feature flag.
 So you could have